Paddy Considine: Riding the Low

-Cosidine (vocals), alongside Chris Baldwin (guitar), Dan Baker (guitar), Richard Eaton (bass) and Justin Chambers (drums) formed a rock band called Riding the Low.
+Considine (vocals), alongside Chris Baldwin (guitar), Dan Baker (guitar), Richard Eaton (bass) and Justin Chambers (drums) formed a rock band called Riding the Low.
 In 2009, they released an EP They Will Rob You of Your Gifts, and, in 2013, an album What Happened to the Get To Know Ya?

-The band got their big music break in 2014 after Tim Burgess of the Charlatans invited them to perform at his curated Tim Peaks Diner event at Festival No 6 in Portmeirion, Wales.
+The band's breakthrough performance was in 2014 after Tim Burgess of the Charlatans invited them to perform at his curated Tim Peaks Diner event at Festival No 6 in Portmeirion, Wales.
 Considine had contacted Burgess after reading his book Telling Stories, to discuss meditation.
-Considine said that "The conversation developed and Tim generously offered to let us play at Portmeirion", and "It led to the band supporting the Charlatans at the O2 Academy in Leicester this year.
-I didn't get stage fright.
-We were ready.
-We did our history off-camera.
-We have evolved.
-We have got better.
-At first, it was raw – all we had was arrogance.
+Considine said that this resulted in Burgess asking them to play at Portmeirion, and later to support the Charlatans at the O2 Academy in Leicester.
+Considine stated that "At first, it was raw – all we had was arrogance.
 We had a long way to go and we learnt our craft at all these pub gigs.
 We didn't expect a leg-up just because an actor is in the band."

 In 2016, the band released their second full-length album Are Here to Help the Neighbourhood, recorded in Rockfield Studios and produced by Bassist Chris Slusarenko of Boston Spaceships and Guided By Voices.
 Considine penned the words while the band wrote the music.

 In 2022, the band released their third album The Death of Gobshite Rambo.
-Cosidine told The Guardian that "Gobshite Rambo is the name Considine gave to the darker part of his own psyche, though it might just have easily described his dad, who died in 2006".
+Considine told The Guardian that "Gobshite Rambo is the name Considine gave to the darker part of his own psyche, though it might just have easily described his dad, who died in 2006".

 Their music is released under Clinical Finish Records, a label co-owned by Considine and Chris Baldwin, and distributed by Genepool.